 But my main focus is growing our blogs, and it’s finally starting to pay off.
 Hopefully, by the end of this year, they’ll be bringing in enough income so that we can keep travelling indefinitely while making money from the blogs.

 MY RIG ADVENTURES

 When we hit the road, we knew that working along the way was going to be the only way to fund our lifestyle.
 Unfortunately, there hadn’t been any lotto wins or long-lost inheritance for us!

 To be honest, finding work as we’ve travelled hasn’t been too difficult a task.
 We’ve lived on the road full-time for two years and have managed to keep the dream alive basically by travelling for three months, then stopping to work for the next three.

 Allan is a Truck Driver/ Excavator Operator, so he’s been the main breadwinner.
 He usually starts looking for a job before we get to a town that we know we want to stop in and often has something lined up by the time we get there.
 We generally pick towns that we know provide cheap accommodation, so that we’re able to pocket more money for the next leg of the journey.
 House Sitting and Low-Cost Camps have been great for this.

 The best places Allan has managed to find work have been the usual avenues that you’d use at home – Seek, Gumtree, Facebook, Indeed etc. The biggest hurdle has been finding short-term work, as employees are often after people who will commit to longer than three months.

-In this current Covid 19 crisis, many rural industries are without their normal ‘backpacker’ work force.
-So their are currently loads of jobs available picking fruit and veg etc.
+In this current post-Covid 19 crisis, many rural industries are without their normal ‘backpacker’ workforce.
+So there are currently loads of jobs available picking fruit and veg etc.